How Much Does Popcorn Ceiling Removal Cost in 2025?

 Is it worth it to remove my popcorn ceiling?

 Popcorn ceiling removal can quickly climb in cost if there’s asbestos testing or removal, so it’s important to evaluate the project's short- and long-term payoffs.
 The short-term benefits are a fresh-looking space and a brighter ceiling, while the long-term benefits kick in when you put your home on the market.
+Many realtors and new buyers consider popcorn ceilings an outdated look and a necessary home renovation and update.
+Weighing the time, energy, and cost of removal are all factors that may discourage potential buyers.

 Is it cheaper to remove or cover up a popcorn ceiling?

-When should I remove popcorn ceiling texture?
+When should I remove the popcorn ceiling texture?

-Since repairing, and even repainting can be expensive, it often makes the most sense to replace the ceiling texture altogether.
-Whenever possible, try to tackle this project before moving into your new home.
+Barring any dangerous asbestos, the ceiling’s overall aesthetic is the most common motivator for removal.
+Popcorn ceiling removal may be advantageous or necessary if the texture is cracking or in serious need of repair, there is a health concern related to asbestos, or the home appears outdated.
+When possible, tackle this project before moving into your new home.
 That way, you won’t need to cover or remove your possessions to protect them from dust and falling debris.

 What will my ceiling look like after the popcorn texture is removed?